dishaHN/firstproject/README.md

 # firstproject
-this  is my first repository
+this  is my first git repository